MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/bitmaps/drawing.md

 - The [`Clear`](xref:SkiaSharp.SKCanvas.Clear) method with no parameters replaces the pixels with the [`SKColors.Empty`](xref:SkiaSharp.SKColors.Empty) color, which is a color in which all the components (red, green, blue, and alpha) are set to zero.
 This color is sometimes referred to as "transparent black."

-Calling `Clear` with no arguments on a new bitmap intializes the entire bitmap to be entirely transparent.
+Calling `Clear` with no arguments on a new bitmap initializes the entire bitmap to be entirely transparent.
 Anything subsequently drawn on the bitmap will usually be opaque or partially opaque.

 Here's something to try: In the **Hello Bitmap** page, replace the `Clear` method applied to the `bitmapCanvas` with this one: